Kalyanjsr123/project_1/README.md

 # project_1
-This is my first repository.
+This is my first repository

-Author Kalyan Prasad